Mike Yastrzemski Preview, Player Props: Giants vs. Rockies

 Mike Yastrzemski At The Plate

-- Yastrzemski has had an RBI in 23 games this year (27.7%), including 10 multi-RBI outings (12.0%).
-He has also driven in three or more of his team's runs in two contests.
+- In 28.6% of his games this year, Yastrzemski has driven in at least one run.
+In 11 of those games (13.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.